By Falon Mihalic/Houzz contributor

 4. Wall pattern.
 Any twining vine can wrap itself around metal cables arranged in a pattern to produce an attractive look.
 Here, confederate jasmine (Trachelospermum jasminoides) twines itself around metal cables on a Melbourne home’s wall to create a crisscrossing diamond pattern.

 To achieve this effect, the cable size has to be small enough in relation to the size of the twining stems.
 The vines have to be initially guided directly onto these cables so they grow correctly.
 Once established in the pattern, the twining vine stems will continue to wrap around the cables.
 Prune regularly to keep the vine dense with foliage and the pattern visible.

 5. Edibles on a pergola.
 Growing vines over an arbor or a pergola is an obvious choice, so why not add the extra benefit of growing something you can eat?
-Edible vines grown over a pergola keep fruits within easy reach by containing the vine to an overhead structure for harvest.
+Edible vines grown over a pergola keep fruits within easy reach by containing the vine in an overhead structure for harvest.

-Vines with edible fruits include grapes (Vitis spp.), purple passionflower (Passiflora incarnata) and hardy kiwi (Actinidia arguta).
+Vines with edible fruits include grapes (Vitis spp.), purple passionflower (Passiflora incarnate), and hardy kiwi (Actinidia arguta).
 For more inspiration, check out what’s growing in your local community garden this summer.
 You may be surprised to see all sorts of fruiting vines trained onto pergolas.

 EDITOR’S NOTE: This article is from Houzz.
 Mihalic is a landscape architect in Texas and Florida and owner of Falon Land Studio LLC.